 In 2011, Yann directed two films for the United Nations : the film Forest, official film of the 2011 International Year of the Forest, and the film Desertification.
 Both were screened during UN General Assemblies.

 Yann founded a non-profit production company, "Hope".
 For the World Water Forum in March 2012, Yann, Thierry Piantanida and Baptiste Rouget-Luchaire directed a film narrating the history of water and reminding us that reasoned management of water is a crucial challenge for our century.
 This documentary was broadcast on French national television on the 20 th of March 2012.

-The work of Yann Arthus-Bertrand has shown its commitment to awaken a collective responsibility and conscience.
-In this awareness "campaign" the objective is to reach to the most people possible.
+The work of Yann Arthus-Bertrand has shown its commitment to arouse a collective and responsible conscience.
+In this perspective the more awareness.

-All the films produced by HOPE are available free of charge to NGOs, nonprofits and schools in the frame work of environmental education.
+All films produced by the HOPE structure are available free of NGOs, associations and schools as part of education programs on the environment.